 Congregational government - Decisions related to the integrity of the gospel should be made by the congregation, under the guidance of the elders.

 We believe that the Bible has the ultimate authority to determine what we believe and we do.

 That being said, many that affirm this same Bible arrive at different conclusions on what it teaches.
-In light of this reality, to promote clarity and transparency, we have adopted the Second London Baptist Confession of Faith as the official teaching standard of our church.
+In light of this reality, to promote clarity and transparency, we have adopted several written standards that express our understanding of the Bible’s vision for the church.